-- 4.4.24.a.
-Property zoned and mapped Institutional shall be developed according to the requirements of the Institutional District. - 4.4.2.4.b.
-Institutional District regulations apply to all Institutional Uses according to the Definitions, and "Table 5.24 Uses for Institution". - 4.4.2.4.c.
-An Institutional District property shall conform to the requirements of this Article., and Under the following circumstances the property may exceed these requirements provided a Campus Plan is approved by the Board of Commissioners:shall require a Campus Plan; for approval of development - 4.4.2.c.i.
+- 4.4.4.a.
+Property zoned Institutional shall be developed according to the requirements of the Institutional District. - 4.4.4.b.
+Institutional District regulations apply to all Institutional Uses according to the Definitions, and "Table 5.2 Uses for Institution". - 4.4.4.c.
+An Institutional District property shall conform to the requirements of this Article.
+Under the following circumstances the property may exceed these requirements provided a Campus Plan is approved by the Board of Commissioners: - 4.4.2.c.i.
 The total impervious surface on a lot may exceed the allowable maximum impervious surface shown on Table 4.4 "Institution Form Standards" by up to 5%.
 The additional impervious surface may only be used once and is achieved through the submission and approval of a Campus Plan. - 4.4.2.c.ii.
 A lot legally in existence on July 31, 2019, which became nonconforming to such impervious surface provisions may expand the impervious surface on such lot by up to 5%.
 The additional impervious surface may only be used once and is achieved through the submission and approval of a Campus Plan. - 4.4.4.d.
-All properties in the Institutional District, shall conform to -as per "Article 4: District Specific Standards", "Article 5: Uses", "Article 10: Supplemental Use Regulations", and "Article 11: Process & Procedures", and Chapter 135 Subdivision and Land Development, Article IV Plan Requirements.
-Campus Plan requirements may differ for Institutional properties that are less than five acres and for those that are five acres or more; and shall distinguish between Primary and Accessory Uses. - 4.4.2.d.
-Changes within an existing Institutional District that include a change of the Primary Use shall conform to the requirements of this Article and shall require a Campus Plan; bulk and area requirements of this article may be modified by the approval of a Campus Plan; the approved Campus Plan may be changed by process of Conditional Use. - 4.4.2.4.e.
-All previous Conditions imposed by the Zoning Hearing Board on the approval of Institutional uses shall remain in force but may be modified by conditional use.
-All previous Conditions imposed by the Board of Commissioners on the grant of land development approval for institutional uses shall remain in force but may be modified by the Board of Commissioners.
-Institutions that have been approved through a public process shall continue to adhere to the order of the Zoning Hearing Board and/or the land development conditions of approval that existed prior to the effective date of this Code, unless otherwise modified through a Campus Plan and approval by process of Conditional Use. - 4.4.2.4.f.
+All properties in the Institutional District, shall conform to "Article 4: District Specific Standards", "Article 5: Uses", "Article 10: Supplemental Use Regulations", "Article 11: Process & Procedures", and Chapter 135 Subdivision and Land Development, Article IV Plan Requirements. - 4.4.4.e.
+All previous conditions imposed by the Zoning Hearing Board on the approval of Institutional uses shall remain in force but may be modified by conditional use.
+All previous conditions imposed by the Board of Commissioners on the grant of land development approval for institutional uses shall remain in force but may be modified by the Board of Commissioners. - 4.4.4.f.
 Public Schools may be located throughout the Township, but shall be developed according to the requirements of the Institutional Educational District.
-(Staff is working on Public School regulations.)

-4.4.3.
-4.4.5 Lot Occupation:

-4.4.3.a.Institutional District lots shall be dimensioned according to comply with "Table 4.4 Institution Form Standards" and the following:

-- 4.4.3.b.
-4.4.5.a.
-Impervious Surface.
-Total Impervious Area shall not exceed that shown in "Table 4.4 Institution Form Standards". - 4.4.5.a.i.
-Impervious Area Surface may be modified up to the limits in "Table 4.4 Institution Form Standards" by process of Campus Planin relation to provision of public benefits such as where one or more of the following public benefits are provided by a recorded covenant or Deed of Easement: public access to recreational facilities and public walking trails; historic resource, open space and scenic view shed designation; and accommodation of steep slope and flood plain. - 4.4.5.a.ii.
+(Staff is working on Public School regulations.) - 4.4.5 Lot Occupation.
+Institutional District lots shall comply with "Table 4.4 Institution Form Standards" and the following: 4.4.5.a.
+Impervious Surface. - 4.4.5.a.i.
+Impervious Surface may be modified up to the limits in "Table 4.4 Institution Form Standards" by process of Campus Plan where one or more of the following public benefits are provided by a recorded covenant or Deed of Easement: public access to recreational facilities and public walking trails; historic resource, open space and scenic view shed designation - 4.4.5.a.ii.
 The following shall be exempt from the Total Impervious Surface Calculations: